Almost all bets are off: casino capitals Macau, Las Vegas slammed by virus

 The state’s casinos - alongside most other U.S. companies - are eligible to tap into a $454 billion financial assistance package for impacted businesses included in the U.S. government’s $2 trillion relief plan passed by Congress last week, according to the American Gaming Association.

-How much that will help companies like Las Vegas Sands Corp (LVS.N), Wynn Resorts Ltd (WYNN.O) and MGM Resorts International (MGM.N) is hard to tell.
+How much that will help companies like Las Vegas Sands Corp , Wynn Resorts Ltd and MGM Resorts International is hard to tell.

-“This is unprecedented compared to anything I’ve experienced in 40 years of working in the industry,” said Debra Jeffries, a cocktail server at Bally’s Las Vegas, owned by Caesars Entertainment Corp (CZR.O), who lost her job along with many others when casinos closed.
+“This is unprecedented compared to anything I’ve experienced in 40 years of working in the industry,” said Debra Jeffries, a cocktail server at Bally’s Las Vegas, owned by Caesars Entertainment Corp, who lost her job along with many others when casinos closed.

 Jeffries said she will apply for unemployment benefits from the state and could last a little while longer due to her savings, but said most of her colleagues live pay cheque to pay cheque.
 “We don’t know how long this is going to last,” she said.